CPrem95/EKF_SLAM_known_corresp/README.md

 # EKF_SLAM_known_corresp
+One of the fundamental paradigms in simultaneous localization and mapping (SLAM): EKF SLAM.
-A complete simulation environment modelled in Matlab for researchers.
+This repo provides a complete simulation environment modelled in Matlab for EKF SLAM with known correspondences.